OxRyn/Codex-Utilities/README.md

 # 🤖 Codex Utilities Bot

 Welcome to Codex Utilities Bot!
-This Discord bot is designed to enhance your server experience by providing moderation, fun, and utility features.
+This Discord bot is designed to enhance the codex studios discord server experience by providing moderation, fun, and utility features.

 ## 🌟 Features